Llanwrtyd Wells claims to be the smallest town in Britain. It's also home to some of the country's weirdest sports events. Bog snorkelling anyone?

 Some of Britain's most bizarre sports events that take place annually in this little town include:

-- The World Bog Snorkelling Championship Next scheduled for August 25, 2019, it involves contestants in snorkel and flippers swimming back and forth the length of a 60 foot channel cut in the Waen Rhydd Bog, about a mile outside of town.
-Over 33 years, the event has grown from a small local event to a world championship with senior, junior, women's and international classes; contestants from all over the world and even the man from the Guinness Book of World Records in attendance.
+- The World Bog Snorkelling Championship It involves contestants in snorkel and flippers swimming back and forth the length of a 60 foot channel cut in the Waen Rhydd Bog, about a mile outside of town.
+Over 34 years, the event has grown from a small local event to a world championship with senior, junior, women's and international classes; contestants from all over the world and even the man from the Guinness Book of World Records in attendance.
 On the day, there's usually a bouncy castle or two and stalls selling food and drink.
 So if you're not keen on diving in, you can still enjoy a great day out watching a lot of other people do the breast stroke through a channel full of mud and reeds.
 If you're thinking of having a go, you can sign up for the event online.

 - The Whole Earth Man vs. Horse Marathon was the first of the mad events that take place near Llanwrtyd Wells.
 They've been running it since 1980 and in 1982 they adjusted the course to try to make it a more even match between the man and the horse.
 It took 25 years, but a man did finally beat the horse by two minutes.
-There's a cash prize that grows every year the horse beats the man and, as of 2018, no man has won in 11 years.
+There's a cash prize that grows every year the horse beats the man and, as of 2019, no man has won in 12 years.
 The prize for 2019 will be £3,000.
-The next competition is scheduled for June 8, 2019 and online entries open at 10a.m.
-January 5, 2019.

 What Else is There?

 This tiny town has more than its fair share of good pubs and restaurants.
-Among its highly regarded pubs, The Neuadd Arms, where the landlord first dreamed up the Man vs. Horse Marathon,has its own microbrewery.
-The Carlton Riverside restaurant is recommended by The Good Food Guide, the Michelin Guide and Automobile Association (AA).
+Among its highly regarded pubs, The Neuadd Arms, where the landlord first dreamed up the Man vs. Horse Marathon, has its own microbrewery.
 The local Tourist Office has more information about events, pubs, restaurants and places to stay.

 How do I say Llanwrtyd Wells?